Read time: 7 minutes

 I woke up to a symphony.
 Birds chirped, cicadas hummed, and small creatures scurried in the undergrowth.
 I walked out of my room at sunrise, enamored by neon flowers and towering canopies.
 This was my first morning volunteering in The Amazon Rainforest at The Yachana Foundation.

-What ensued was a month of adventure and discovery while being disconnected from society.
-While being offgrid in The Amazon Rainforest sounded daunting at first, volunteering through Worldpackers ended up being the most enriching travel experience of my life.
+What followed was a month filled with adventure - while being disconnected from society.
+Living offgrid in The Amazon Rainforest sounded daunting at first, but volunteering through Worldpackers ended up being the most enriching travel experience of my life.

 Each day at The Yachana Foundation brought a new lesson in co-existing with Earth's heart.
 I was not an eco expert by any means before my time here, but I learned everything from stingless bee caretaking, cacao harvesting, biodigesters, and reforestation, to adventure.